timothy-chan2/lotide/README.md

 *  `without(source, itemsToRemove)` : Returns a subset of a given array, removing unwanted elements

-The following functions have yet to be added to my npm lotide package:

 * `flatten(arr)`: Returns a "flattened" version of an array with up to one level of nesting